jrodriguezg045/arc-runners-demo/README.md

 * A Kubernetes cluster can be created automatically with Kind.
 * ARC can be installed without an existing Kubernetes environment.
 * GitHub Actions can dynamically request self-hosted runners.
-* ARC creates runner pods on demand.
+* A minimum runner capacity can be kept available using `minRunners`.
-* Runner capacity can scale based on pending GitHub Actions jobs.
+* ARC can scale runner capacity based on pending GitHub Actions jobs.
-* Runner pods are removed after jobs complete.
+* Runner pods are ephemeral and are removed after jobs complete.
-* The entire environment can be reproduced with Docker Compose.
+* The environment can be reproduced using Docker Compose.
 * The setup works on both `amd64` and `arm64` hosts.
+* The GitHub Actions runner image can be preloaded into the local Kind node to avoid pulling it when a runner starts.

+---

 ## Requirements